Autodesk-Forge/forge-viewhubs-desktop/README.md

 ## Architecture

 When the user opens the desktop application, it redirects to Autodesk Account sign in page using the Forge Client ID stored on the Cloud module.
-After authenticating, the **access_token** and **refresh_token** are stored on an MongoDB database, creating a session ID.
+After authenticating, the **access_token** and **refresh_token** are stored on a MongoDB database, creating a session ID.
 This ID is encrypted and sent to the Desktop client.

 On the next request, the Desktop client provides the Session ID, the Cloud module uses that to get the respective **access_token** and connects to Autodesk.
 Once the data is acquired, it is adjusted and sent to the Desktop client.